ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 python GeneralGraphGeneration.py -n neo4j://localhost:7687 -u neo4j -p passwd -fc cycleways.json -fcn crossingnodes.json -fcw crossingways.json -ff footways.json -fnb neighborhoods.json
 ````

 The script allows to generate general graphs in cycleways and footways layers and also the relationships between nodes of the same general graph and nodes of different general graphs.
+The json files we pass to the script must be the ones obtained after the preprocessing step made previuosly.

 The parameters passed are:
 - _n_ address of the local Neo4j instance